 Don’t you love the flavors of fall?
 This dairy-free recipe for apple and butternut squash soup was born out of an over-abundance of apples from our recent trip to the u-pick farm and my desire to enjoy the delicious flavors of pumpkin pie spice in a savory dish.
 It came together quickly and was a very satisfying dish on a cool night.
 It is also a great way to sneak in some extra nourishing bone broth.

 The recipe is very flexible and good for people on a wide variety of healing diets, with just a few modifications.

 - For low-FODMAP, eliminate the onions and either eliminate or reduce the apples, depending on your tolerance level.

-- For paleo autoimmune protocol (AIP), omit the nutmeg.
+- For paleo autoimmune protocol (AIP), omit the nutmeg, allspice, and pepper.

 - For GAPS, SCD or GFCF, no modifications are necessary.

 - 2 small or 1 large apple, peeled and cut into cubes